spzzyo/voteKaro/README.md

 Description:
-A Voting System that ensures
+A Voting System that ensures safe casting of votes for a Student Council Election.
+Tech Stack: React, Django, Django RestFramework, Celery, Redis.